parimalp/compute_acceleration_using_Vitis/README.md

 In GUI flow, functions marked in `Hardware Functions` region will be compiled by v++ and linked together to `.xclbin` finally.
 The rest source files will be compiled by GCC, taken as host code.

 In software compilation flow, host code can be managed and compiled separately using Makefile.
-In this lab, Makefile is used.
-In next labs, CMake will be used to generate Makefile.
+In this section, Makefile is used.
+In next the next section, CMake will be used to generate Makefile.

 In GUI flow, it would be fine if an application project only contains kernel code or host code.
 Vitis can build the project properly.